cuelang/cuelang.org/content/en/docs/concepts/logic/_index.md

 This also explains the odd fourth element in the graph labeled bottom.
 Bottom, in this example, is the result of computing `true & false`.
 A value cannot be both true and false, so this an error.
-Bottom is analogous to error in many other languages.
+Bottom is analogous to an error in many other languages.
 Bottom is an instance of every value and type, in fact.
 More on errors later.